Novotel Rotorua, 9th and 10th April 2018

 - Half day short courses on NIR Basics (Jim de Heseth)

-- Full day course on sampling (Anders Larsen) and hyperspectral imaging (Jose Amigo Rubio)
+- Full day courses on Sampling for NIR (Anders Larsen) and Hyperspectral Imaging (Jose Amigo Rubio)

 These short courses are not to be missed.

 Anders Larsen has 20+ years of experience with industrial implementation of PAT and spectroscopy in a wide range of industries and applications.
 He’s background is in opto electronics and physics.
 His focus has always been on the practical aspects of NIR projects including a passion for sampling in a wide sense.
 He has been an external lecturer at the University of Copenhagen for 10+ years, is the co-writter of the mythbuster column in NIRnews and a frequent speaker at short courses involving sampling and industrial spectroscopy.